-Update 3: In October 2015 it was announced that the plans to expand the tanks at SeaWorld locations in California came with a ban on breeding killer whales in captivity.
-However, this will only apply to killer whales in the state of California and not in the rest of the USA.
-Even more significant news emerged in November 2017 when it was announced that SeaWorld would phase out its traditional killer whale show which features killer whales performing tricks and jumping out of the water by 2017.
-SeaWorld CEO Joel Manby stated that the “theatrical performance” which the killer whales took part in would be replaced with a new show featuring “activities that the whales tend to do in the wild.”
+In November 2015 there were rumours across the international media that SeaWorld was going to phase out its killer whale shows.
+This turned out not to be the case but it was confirmed that SeaWorld was phasing out its current format of shows and replacing them with a show which was more natural.
+SeaWorld CEO Joel Manby explained that the “theatrical performance” which the killer whales took part in would be replaced with a new show featuring “activities that the whales tend to do in the wild.”
 This was seen as ongoing evidence of the ‘Blackfish Effect’ which is forcing SeaWorld to alter the way it treats its killer whales.

-Update 5: In June 2016 the campaign to free captive killer whales gained more momentum when Morgan, a killer whale owned by SeaWorld which was on loan to Loro Parque in Tenerife in Spain’s Canary Islands, appeared to attempt to ‘commit suicide’.
+In June 2016 the campaign to free captive killer whales gained more momentum when Morgan, a killer whale owned by SeaWorld which was on loan to Loro Parque in Tenerife in Spain’s Canary Islands, appeared to attempt to ‘commit suicide’.
 Following a show the killer whale deliberately left the water and lay on a concrete slab by the side of the pool for around ten minutes.
-Being out of the water for long periods of time can be fatal to killer whales as they rely on the buoyancy of the water to support their internal organs and also begin to rapidly overheat outside of water.
-A further video showed the same whale taking part in disturbing behaviour when she was seen repeatedly banging her head against a metal gate separating two pools in April of the same year.
+Being out of the water for long periods of time can be life threatening to killer whales as they rely on the buoyancy of the water to support their internal organs and also begin to rapidly overheat outside of water.
+A further video emerged showed the same whale taking part in disturbing behaviour when she was seen repeatedly banging her head against a metal gate separating two pools in April of the same year.
 Such incidents add further weight to the belief that killer whales are completely unsuited to life in captivity.